-After shopping everywhere for pillows, I decided to make my own.
+After shopping everywhere for pillows, I decided to make my own pillow covers.
 I wasn’t happy with the fabric selection of the ready-made pillows and the prices were crazy (ranging from $35 – $90).
 After a quick trip to the Ventura flea market, the fabric store (Joann’s) and IKEA (for down pillow inserts) I was all set.

-The fabrics shown and notions in the photo represent everything you will need.
+The fabrics shown and notions in the photo represent everything you will need to make pillow covers.
 I thought I would share how easy it is to make them!

 Cost Breakdown (for one pillow)